kubernetes/website/content/en/docs/tasks/administer-cluster/dns-custom-nameservers.md

 using the addon manager
 [cluster add-on](http://releases.k8s.io/{{< param "githubbranch" >}}/cluster/addons/README.md).

-Following Kubernetes v1.12, CoreDNS is declared the default DNS Server instead of kube-dns.
-In kubeadm, this change was made in Kubernetes 1.11, but other installers have waited until 1.12.
-You should refer to the documentation of other installers to verify which is the default DNS server.
+As of Kubernetes v1.12, CoreDNS is the recommended DNS Server, replacing kube-dns.
+However, kube-dns may still be installed by default with certain Kubernetes installer tools.
+You can refer to the documentation your installer to know which DNS server is installed by default.

 The DNS Pod is exposed as a Kubernetes Service with a static IP.